A castle redisplayed

 The castle, encased in scaffolding is in fact only 100 years old, built as an ancestral family home for Julius Drewe, the founder of ‘The Home and Colonial Stores’ who retired a millionaire, aged just 33.

 Designed by one of the greatest architects of the day, Edwin Lutyens, the genius behind the Viceroy’s Palace in New Delhi and the Cenotaph, Drogo is utterly unique.

 Unfortunately Castle Drogo’s flat roof failed early on in its construction and has leaked ever since, by 2012 its steel infrastructure was under severe threat.
-We are now over half way through the project to make the castle watertight and are now about to embark on the last phase of building work continuing until 2018.
+We are now over half way through the project to make the castle watertight and are now about to embark on the last phase of building work continuing until the end of 2018.

 A vision realised